ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 Typographic errors occur due to mistyping information.
 The commonality of errors are therefore based on the QWERTY keyboard layout.
 These errors can include added characters, missed characters, and replaced characters.
-In order to emulate that, there is a `GeCo like corrupter and related layout of the QWERTY keyboard csv found on github <https://github.com/ihmeuw/vivarium_research_prl/tree/main/noise>`_.
+In order to emulate that, there is a `GeCo like corrupter and related layout of the QWERTY keyboard csv found on github <https://github.com/ihmeuw/vivarium_research_prl/tree/main/src/vivarium_research_prl/noise>`_.

-To implement this, select the strings eligible for noise and apply the typographic noise function to all strings with the user defined token error rate and standard parameter for including the original token.
+To implement this, select the strings eligible for noise and apply the typographic noise function to all strings with the user defined token error rate and rate for including the original token.

 .. todo::